code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-example.md

 * a `JobBuilderFactory` (bean name "jobBuilders") as a convenience to prevent you from having to inject the job repository into every job
 * a `StepBuilderFactory` (bean name "stepBuilders") as a convenience to prevent you from having to inject the job repository and transaction manager into every step

 For Spring Batch to use a Map based `JobRepository` we need to extend the `DefaultBatchConfigurer`.
-We override the `setDataSource()` method to not set a `DataSource`.
+Override the `setDataSource()` method to not set a `DataSource`.
 This will cause the auto-configuration to [use a Map based JobRepository](https://github.com/spring-projects/spring-batch/blob/342d27bc1ed83312bdcd9c0cb30510f4c469e47d/spring-batch-core/src/main/java/org/springframework/batch/core/configuration/annotation/DefaultBatchConfigurer.java#L84){:target="_blank"}.

 {% highlight java %}
 package com.codenotfound.batch.job;